muntazirabidi/quant-finance/learning_notes/statistics/chapters/hypothesis_testing/p_value.md

 ## Understanding the Pattern

-### The Small Sample Story (n=10)
+### The Small Sample Story ($n=10$)

 With just 10 coin flips, we get a p-value of about 0.17.
 This means that even if the coin were perfectly fair, we'd see results this extreme about 17% of the time.
 It's like trying to hear a whisper in a noisy room - the random variation (noise) drowns out the subtle bias (signal) we're trying to detect.

-### The Medium Sample Story (n=100)
+### The Medium Sample Story ($n=100$)

-Interestingly, our p-value actually increases to 0.69 with 100 flips.
+Interestingly, our $p$-value actually increases to $0.69$ with $100$ flips.
 This demonstrates an important principle: small samples can sometimes give misleading results in either direction.
 It's similar to how taking a small survey in just one neighborhood might give you a skewed view of an entire city.

-### The Large Sample Story (n=1000)
+### The Large Sample Story ($n=1000$)

 Now something remarkable happens.
-With 1000 flips, our p-value plummets to 0.00008.
+With $1000$ flips, our p-value plummets to $0.00008$.
 The subtle bias becomes clearly detectable.
 It's like using a sensitive microscope - we can now see details that were invisible to the naked eye.

-### The Very Large Sample Story (n=10000)
+### The Very Large Sample Story ($n=10000$)

-At 10000 flips, our p-value becomes vanishingly small (3e-22).
+At $10000$ flips, our p-value becomes vanishingly small ($3e^{-22}$).
 We've now accumulated so much evidence that it becomes virtually impossible to attribute our results to chance.

 ## The Mathematical Foundation